Aliases for RNASEL Gene

 GeneCards Summary for RNASEL Gene

-RNASEL (Ribonuclease L (2',5'-Oligoisoadenylate Synthetase-Dependent)) is a Protein Coding gene.
-Diseases associated with RNASEL include prostate cancer 1 and chronic fatigue syndrome.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
-GO annotations related to this gene include RNA binding and protein kinase activity.
+RNASEL (Ribonuclease L) is a Protein Coding gene.
+Diseases associated with RNASEL include Prostate Cancer, Hereditary, 1 and Chronic Fatigue Syndrome.
+Among its related pathways are Interferon gamma signaling and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include RNA binding and protein kinase activity.

 Endoribonuclease that functions in the interferon (IFN) antiviral response.
 In INF treated and virus infected cells, RNASEL probably mediates its antiviral effects through a combination of direct cleavage of single-stranded viral RNAs, inhibition of protein synthesis through the degradation of rRNA, induction of apoptosis, and induction of other antiviral genes.
 RNASEL mediated apoptosis is the result of a JNK-dependent stress-response pathway leading to cytochrome c release from mitochondria and caspase-dependent apoptosis.
 Therefore, activation of RNASEL could lead to elimination of virus infected cells under some circumstances.
-Might play a central role in the regulation of mRNA turnover.
+In the crosstalk between autophagy and apoptosis proposed to induce autophagy as an early stress response to small double-stranded RNA and at later stages of prolonged stress to activate caspase-dependent proteolytic cleavage of BECN1 to terminate autophagy and promote apoptosis (PubMed:26263979).
+Might play a central role in the regulation of mRNA turnover (PubMed:11585831).
+Cleaves 3' of UpNp dimers, with preference for UU and UA sequences, to sets of discrete products ranging from between 4 and 22 nucleotides in length.